alja/jsroot/eve7.md

 # User guide

-This document is a bried description of web based event display framework.
-IT helps user to set default behaviour and new features that were not included in X11 version.
+This document is a bried description of web based event display framework EVE-7.
+It presumes user is familiar with originating X11 implemetation of event visaulization evenironment [EVE](https://root.cern.ch/doc/v614/group__TEve.html).

 This code is still in experimental stage.